skrey/yellow-extensions/features/command/README.md

 This extension uses the [cURL library](https://github.com/curl/curl) by Daniel Stenberg to check links.

+## How to build a static website

+Create a static website, that works on almost any web server:

+1. Go to your installation folder, where the `yellow.php` is.
+2. Type the following line: `php yellow.php build`
+3. Upload the static website to your web server.

+This will build a static website in the `public` folder.
+Upload the static website to your web server and build a new one when needed.
+The URL of your static website can be defined in the system settings, for example `StaticUrl: http://website/`.

+As an alternative to a static website you can build a cache.
+This speeds up your website significantly, but the cache needs to be updated repeatedly.
+Here's an example: `php yellow.php build cache`.
+To clean the cache type the following line: `php yellow.php clean cache`.

+You can test a static website without uploading it to a web server.
+Start the built-in web server.
+This is especially handy for developers, since everything runs on your own computer.
+Here's an example: `php yellow.php serve`.
+Now the website is available as `http://localhost:8000/`.

 ## Commands

 The following commands are available:

 `php yellow.php about` = Show website version
-`php yellow.php build` = Build [static website](https://extensions.datenstrom.se/help/server-configuration#static-website)
+`php yellow.php build` = Build static website
-`php yellow.php check` = Check [static website](https://extensions.datenstrom.se/help/server-configuration#static-website) for broken links
+`php yellow.php check` = Check static website
-`php yellow.php clean` = Clean [static website](https://extensions.datenstrom.se/help/server-configuration#static-website)
+`php yellow.php clean` = Clean static website
 `php yellow.php install` = Add extensions with the [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/update)
 `php yellow.php release` = Create releases with the [release extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/release)
-`php yellow.php serve` = Start [built-in web server](https://extensions.datenstrom.se/help/server-configuration#static-website) for testing the website
+`php yellow.php serve` = Start built-in web server
 `php yellow.php traffic` = Create traffic analytics with the [traffic extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/traffic)
 `php yellow.php uninstall` = Remove extensions with the [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/update)
 `php yellow.php update` = Update website with the [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/update)